Rita Ora Leaves Little To The Imagination With Plunging Illusion Neckline

 But that wasn’t the only outfit she donned on the day.
 On Friday, Ora shared another Instagram post in a stunning dress, sharing the details of an awesome surprise she received on Valentine’s Day.

-The singer shared that her father had flown to visit her in Los Angeles on Valentine’s Day, having kept his arrival a secret from her.
+The singer shared that her father had flown in to visit her in Los Angeles on Valentine’s Day, having kept his arrival a secret from her.

 In the image, Ora was wearing a strappy navy dress with a sheer illusion neckline that plunged down to her waist to reveal her ample cleavage.
 The satin material gave off a subtle shimmer as the dress clung to her curves.
 She added a fluffy coat of the same color over the top, but shrugged it off her shoulders to show off a little more skin.